adamrneary/restful-etl/CONTRIBUTING.md

 * All css should be written in scss

 ## Tests

+Run `npm test` to execute the test suite.
+TODO: We also could use a "watch" command to run so that tests are re-run on save.

 Please make sure all pull requests include tests that fail without your new functionality and pass with it.